Praqma/helmsman/docs/desired_state_specification.md

 - **installTiller**: defines if Tiller should be deployed in this namespace or not.
 Default is false.
 Any chart desired to be deployed into a namespace with a Tiller deployed, will be deployed using that Tiller and not the one in kube-system unless you use the `TillerNamespace` option (see the [Apps](#apps) section below) to use another Tiller.
 > By default Tiller will be deployed into `kube-system` even if you don't define kube-system in the namespaces section.
 To prevent deploying Tiller into `kube-system, add kube-system in your namespaces section and set its installTiller to false.
 - **tillerRole**: specify the role to use.
 If 'cluster-admin' a clusterrolebinding will be used else a role with a single namespace scope will be created and bound with a rolebinding.
+- **tillerRoleConfigFile**: relative path to file templating custom Tiller role.
+If `installTiller` is true and `tillerRole` is not `cluster-admin`, then helmsman will create namespace specific Tiller role based on the template file passed with this parameter.
 - **useTiller**: defines that you would like to use an existing Tiller from that namespace.
 Can't be set together with `installTiller`
 - **labels** : defines labels to be added to the namespace, doesn't remove existing labels but updates them if the label key exists with any other different value.
 You can define any key/value pairs.
 Default is empty.
 - **annotations** : defines annotations to be added to the namespace.
 It behaves the same way as the labels option.